The Internet of Things (IoT) opens up endless possibilities for tech — both the good and the bad.

 In fact, almost half of Singaporeans have encountered at least one cybersecurity incident in the past year.

 And despite 84 per cent of them that understood the risks involved, only 45 per cent installed security apps in their mobile phones.

 This should concern SMEs and IT companies as they pick up on the bring-your-own-device (BYOD) trend.
 No matter how secure your system is, hackers will find every possible entry point to breach it.

 You’ll never know the extent of a cyberattack until it happens to you.
 Don’t risk your business.
 Learn these five ways to protect your online assets in this IoT world.

 One way of mitigating cybersecurity risks is to use a virtual private network (VPN) on your IoT devices.

 A VPN-connected device encrypts all traffic running to and from it.
-Even if hackers intercepted this traffic, they wouldn’t be able to interpret it.
-This keeps cybercriminals from launching targeted attacks, such as distributed denial of service (DDoS).
+Even if hackers intercept this traffic, they wouldn’t be able to interpret it.
+This keeps cybercriminals from launching targeted attacks, such as a distributed denial of service (DDoS).